swahlquist/LingoLinq/TRANSLATIONS.md

-## CoughDrop - Translations
+## Translations

-Thanks for your interest in helping us share CoughDrop with as many people as possible!
+Thanks for your interest in helping us share SweetSuite with as many people as possible!
-CoughDrop is an open source AAC system that is used by AAC communicators around the world.
+SweetSuite is an open source AAC system that is used by AAC communicators around the world.
 We are grateful for any help you can provide in increasing its access to others, and will happily give you credit for your translation work!

-As you translate, please try to keep the same tone of voice we use in the existing CoughDrop app.
+As you translate, please try to keep the same tone of voice we use in the existing SweetSuite app.
 We try to remain positive and friendly, but not too informal.
 Please try to keep labels and buttons as clear and concise as possible.
 Paragraphs of text can adjust freely, but buttons and labels often have limited space in which to be shown.
 Also please try to match capitalization where posssible.

 ### Translation Files

-CoughDrop supports displaying the app interface in multiple languages.
+SweetSuite supports displaying the app interface in multiple languages.
 Each language must be manually enabled once an acceptable preliminary translation file has been generated.
 Translation files are contained in this repository under the [public/locales](public/locales) directory.